 Agricultural land in the Toowoomba region occupies 1,697 square kilometres, or 75 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 322 square kilometres, or 14 per cent of the region.
 The most common land use by area is grazing native vegetation, which occupies 761 square kilometres or 34 per cent of the Toowoomba region.

-Health care and social assistance was the largest employment sector with 11,100 people, followed by education and training and agriculture, forestry and fishing sector with 8,300 people each.
-The agriculture, forestry and fishing sector represented 11 per cent of the region's workforce.
-Other important employment sectors in the region were retail trade, manufacturing, and professional, scientific and technical services.
+Health care and social assistance was the largest employment sector with 11,800 people, followed by education and training with 7,400 people, and agriculture, forestry and fishing sector with 7,000 people.
+The agriculture, forestry and fishing sector represented 9 per cent of the region's workforce.
+Other important employment sectors in the region were retail trade; manufacturing; and transport, postal and warehousing.

 Value of agricultural production

-The most important commodities in the Toowoomba region based on the gross value of agricultural production were vegetables ($157 million) including sweet corn ($35 million), lettuce ($25 million) and beans ($22 million).
-Poultry ($39 million) was the second largest commodity followed by nurseries ($15 million).
-These commodities together contributed 81 per cent of the total value of agricultural production in the region.
+The most important commodities in the Toowoomba region based on the gross value of agricultural production were vegetables ($211 million) including sweet corn ($45 million), lettuce ($40 million) and beans ($36 million).
+Milk ($12 million) was the second largest commodity followed by cattle and calves ($11 million).
+These commodities together contributed 85 per cent of the total value of agricultural production in the region.

 Number and type of farms